 Hey Friends!
 We've created this blog for YOU!
 Here is a little about us.
-This blog is simply us wanting to do what we love-eating real delicious food and sharing info to help and support others to do the same!
+This blog is simply us wanting to do what we love-living our lives and eating real delicious food!
+We love sharing info to help and support others to do the same!
 Honestly, I am doing it for me too.
-I am so passionate about eating well to feel great that I need an outlet aside from the friends and family who are tired of hearing about it over and over... 🙄
+I am so passionate about eating well to feel great that I need an outlet aside from the friends and family who are tired of hearing about it over and over.

 The inspiration for this came from friends having many questions about how we manage to successfully eat healthy and many requests for help getting started and staying on track.
 We're passionate about eating real food ourselves and feeding our children the most nourishing foods possible.
 We each tend toward a different modified real food diet as that's what makes us feel best.
 I'd like readers to feel comfortable in this space whether you're wanting to start full on paleo, primal, dairy free, nut free, nightshade free, gluten free, vegetarian, vegan, pegan, plant based, GAPS, AIP, ketogenic, allergy specific, diabetes management, etc. As long as your personal game plan of interest involves JERF (just eating real food) from recognizable ingredients that are unprocessed, we are with you.
 No room for dogmatic attitudes about diets here!